Achy Breaky Heart: Notable covers and parodies

 Alvin and the Chipmunks covered the song in 1992 on Chipmunks in Low Places.
-This version, which features speaking parts by Cyrus himself, reached No. 71 on the Billboard Hot Country Songs chart, becoming their first entry on any Billboard chart in 32 years.
+This version, which features speaking parts by Cyrus, reached No. 71 on the Billboard Hot Country Singles & Tracks chart, becoming their first entry on any Billboard chart in 32 years.
 In the United Kingdom, this version peaked at No. 53 in late December 1992, while in Australia, it reached No. 61 in early 1993.

-"Weird Al" Yankovic parodied the song on his album Alapalooza as "Achy Breaky Song", in which he pleads with the DJ not to play Billy Ray Cyrus' "Achy Breaky Heart" anymore; he can tolerate ABBA, Village People, New Kids on the Block, even Slim Whitman and Yoko Ono, but he'll really go bonkers if he has to hear "Achy Breaky Heart" once more.
+"Weird Al" Yankovic parodied the song on his album Alapalooza as "Achy Breaky Song", in which he pleads with the DJ not to play Billy Ray Cyrus's "Achy Breaky Heart" anymore; he can tolerate ABBA, Village People, New Kids on the Block, even Slim Whitman and Yoko Ono, but he'll really go bonkers if he has to hear "Achy Breaky Heart" once more.
+The album's liner notes state that all proceeds of the song would be donated to United Cerebral Palsy.
+He later explained this was because both he and the songwriter, Don Von Tress, felt that the song was "mean-spirited".

 In 2014, rapper Buck 22 released a hip-hop version of the song with Cyrus called "Achy Breaky 2", in which Cyrus reprised his role for the chorus.
 While Cyrus does never explicitly say the song is a parody, the lyrics and accompanying video clearly make several references to daughter Miley's bad-girl image at the time, with Billy Ray noting in a Rolling Stone article that he "[hopes] that she got to read the one critic who wrote that the video made her performance at the VMAs look like Sesame Street".

+A Spanish version of the song, called "No rompas más (mi pobre corazón)" (also known as "No rompas mi corazón") was made by Eduardo Gameros, singer and violinist of Mexican country music group Caballo Dorado, in 1994.
+The song is often paired at parties with another of their songs, "Payaso de rodeo".
+A mixed language (English and Spanish) duet version by Cyrus and Caballo Dorado celebrated the 25th anniversary of the song in 2017.

+In 1999, Tom Smith recorded a parody "Telly Taley Heart", whose lyrics humorously retell Edgar Allan Poe's 1843 short story The Tell-Tale Heart, about a murderer trying to conceal the still-beating heart of his victim.

+The Brazilian duo Chitãozinho & Xororó released a version in Portuguese called "Pura Emoção", included on their 1998 album Da Aba do Meu Chapéu.